Geely Galaxy L7

-The Geely Galaxy L7 (吉利银河L7 (Jílì Yínhé L7)) is a plug-in hybrid compact crossover SUV manufactured by the Chinese car manufacturer Geely Auto under the Geely Galaxy marque.
+The Geely Galaxy L7 (吉利银河L7 (Jílì Yínhé L7)) is a plug-in hybrid compact crossover SUV manufactured by Geely Auto under the Geely Galaxy marque.
+In 2026, the model was superseded by the Geely Galaxy M7, which is an updated and reworked version of the L7.

 Overview

-Originally codenamed FX12, the Galaxy L7 is the first product of the Galaxy PHEV and EV series.
-The Geely Galaxy L7 is equipped with the Qualcomm Snapdragon 8155 chip and Geely's Galaxy N-OS operation system, which was upgraded to Flyme Auto at 2025.
+Originally codenamed FX12, the Galaxy L7 was the first model in the Galaxy plug-in hybrid and electric vehicle series.
+It is equipped with the Qualcomm Snapdragon 8155 chip and Geely's Galaxy N-OS operating system, which was upgraded to Flyme Auto from 2025.

-The powertrain of the Galaxy L7 is named NordThor Hybrid 8848, which combines a 1.5-liter turbo petrol engine mated to a 3-speed hybrid transmission, and an option of one or two electric motors.
-The front-wheel-drive version is powered by a petrol engine and an electric motor, with the 4WD using the two electric motors.
-The single motor front-wheel-drive variant of the Galaxy L7 develops 390. hp, while the dual motor 4WD variant produces 660. hp with a top speed of 200. km/h, and the a 0–100. km/h acceleration time of 6.9 seconds.
-According to Geely, the thermal efficiency is the best among mass-produced hybrid engines at 44.26%.
+The L7's primary powertrain is named NordThor Hybrid 8848, combining a 1.5-litre turbocharged petrol engine with a 3-speed dedicated hybrid transmission and one or two electric motors.
+The front-wheel-drive variant uses the petrol engine and a single electric motor, while the four-wheel-drive variant adds a second motor.
+The single-motor front-wheel-drive variant produces 390 hp, while the dual-motor four-wheel-drive variant produces 660 hp with a top speed of 200 km/h and a 0–100 km/h time of 6.9 seconds.
+Geely claims a thermal efficiency of 44.26% for the hybrid engine, which it describes as the highest among mass-produced hybrid engines at the time of launch.

-In the 2025 model, Geely Galaxy has introduced the more energy-efficient EM-i power system as the main powertrain for the new Galaxy L7, while the previous powertrain is now reserved for the top-tier configuration.
+For the 2025 model year, Geely introduced the more energy-efficient EM-i power system as the standard powertrain for the Galaxy L7, with the 3DHT NordThor system retained exclusively for top-tier configurations.